Best LLM for Customer Support (2026)

 Claude Haiku 4.5 is the strongest all-round choice for customer support.
 Anthropic has tuned the Haiku line specifically for speed and instruction following — the two qualities that matter most in a support context.
 It consistently stays on-script, handles edge cases with less prompt engineering than comparable models, and supports a 200K token context window which is useful for injecting large knowledge bases or conversation history.

-At $0.80 per million input tokens it is not the cheapest option, but the reduction in prompt engineering time and guardrail complexity makes it more cost-effective in practice than models that require more work to control.
+At $1.00 per million input tokens it is not the cheapest option, but the reduction in prompt engineering time and guardrail complexity makes it more cost-effective in practice than models that require more work to control.

-View Anthropic API docs →
+View Claude API pricing →

-2. Gemini 2.0 Flash — Best for cost
+2. Gemini 2.5 Flash-Lite — Best for cost

 Provider: Google